sahiliamsso/docs/source/installation-guide/index.md

 * IP Address: Do not change the default IP address; just press `enter`.

-* hostname: Use the DNS name that was copied from the `VM Management Panel.
+* hostname: Use the DNS name that clients will use in their browser.
+If you are using a cluster, use the public cluster hostname.

 * Update hostname: Choose to update hostname for Ubuntu, but do not change if you are running CentOS.